MaksymT17/aquamarine/readme.txt

 appearences/disappearences of objects, change of weather/light conditions.

 Target:
 Find optimal solution to use and figure out how to make such recognitions in a best way.
+Sharing it between proffessional developers help us to find best practices to make recognition fast and usefull, thats why I`m here :).
+Every improvement idea are welcome!

 Components: